craftcms/ecs/README.md

 ```

 Adjust the `PATHS` value to include all source/test code locations, and remove the appropriate `SetList` option,
-depending on whether this is for a Craft 3 project, or Craft 4 project.
+depending on whether this is for Craft 3 or Craft 4.

-With that in place, you can check your project’s code with the following command:
+With that in place, you can check your plugin/project’s code with the following command:

 ```sh
 vendor/bin/ecs check